CAREER AND FUTURE PLANNING

 1. Do I qualify for short-term disability through my insurance?

 If your myasthenia gravis symptoms limit you from working for a period of time you may qualify for short-term disability benefits through your insurance.
 Short-term disability is a type of insurance benefit that provides partial income replacement if you are unable to work.1 Learn about disability benefits at the U.S. Bureau of Labor Statistics website.
 There are requirements and restrictions that apply when seeking short-term disability.
-To find out more information or to see if you qualify, talk to your insurance company or a financial professional.
+Please see a financial professional for more information.

 2. Do I qualify for for Social Security Administration (SSA) disability benefits?